The Erwin-Ramsey Fellowship

 The 2023 Fellowship addressed a critical aspect of Charlottesville’s development: the commitment to racial equity and affordable housing goals in the Comprehensive Plan update and Rezoning process.
 Jo used her fellowship to create resources for the community engagement networks that had been established through the Cville Plans Together (CPT) Initiative.

-What impressed us about Jo’s proposal is how firmly it’s rooted in existing community movements and resources.
-Like our resident-led design processes in Southwood and South First Street, Jo places community members at the forefront of her project, directly addressing the needs they have expressed.
+What impressed us about Jo’s proposal is how firmly it was rooted in already-existing community initiatives and projects.
+Like our resident-led design processes in Southwood and South First Street, Jo placed community members at the forefront of her project, directly addressing the needs they have expressed.

 2022 Erwin-Ramsey Fellow